Former trader Hayes ignored 2009 warning, Libor trial hears

 Hayes told the court this was the only warning he received at UBS that what he was doing might be wrong, and that he was caught up at the time in the emotional turmoil of leaving the bank, where he had worked for the previous three years in Tokyo.

-Though Citigroup had offered Hayes a 2.2 million pound ($3.4 million) signing-on bonus and UBS failed to honour a bonus agreement in 2008, Hayes said he felt loyalty to the Swiss-based bank.
+Though Citigroup had offered Hayes a 2.2 million pound ($3.4 million) signing-on bonus and UBS failed to honor a bonus agreement in 2008, Hayes said he felt loyalty to the Swiss-based bank.

 "I found it a very difficult place to leave," he said.
 "Not, like, literally -- I mean emotionally.
 I enjoyed working there and I liked my managers, I felt real loyalty to the bank.
 I didn't really want to go, truth be told."